nirmalkotal/math-research/README.md

   <br>Preprint: [ArXiv:2311.07074](https://arxiv.org/abs/2311.07074)

   - **On Frobenius Betti numbers of graded rings of finite Cohen-Macaulay type**
-    <be> To appear in Communications in Algebra.
+    <br> To appear in Communications in Algebra.
     <br>Preprint: [ArXiv:2401.00783](https://arxiv.org/abs/2401.00783)

   - **On the v-number Gorenstein ideals and Frobenius powers**